 We’ve out spins on soup and turned them into pasta dishes like this Italian Wedding Meatball Pasta Bake.
 Or even taken a burrito and turned it into a dip that eats like a meal in this Layered Beef Burrito Dip.

-But today I’m just showing you a classic and I’m not going to mess with it at all.
+Today I’m just showing you how to make a Classic Gibson Martini and I’m not going to mess with it at all, because it’s perfect just the way it is.

-Get your favorite gin for this one – and make sure it’s a good one.
-When your making a cocktail with only 2 ingredients you have to make sure those ingredients are the best quality you have.
+Gin: Good, good quality gin for this drink.
+When you’re making a cocktail with only 2 ingredients (plus garnish) you have to make sure you’re only using the best quality.

 Today we’re going old school.
 This Classic Gibson Martini recipe is about as simple as it gets, and sometimes the classics are best just the way they are!